junrong09/playground/Git/basics.md

 Update remote refs `git push <remote> <local_ref>/<remote_ref>` or `git push`, if up-stream is set

 #### Fetch
-Download objects and refs `git fetch`
+Download objects and refs `git fetch`\
+Use `--prune` to remove remote branches that does not exist in remote repo

 #### Pull
 Fetch and merge `git pull`